xraypy/xraylarch/doc/data/index.rst

 ==========================================

-The X-ray Data Interchange Format has been developed as part of an effort to standardize the format of XAFS data files.
+The X-ray Data Interchange Format has been developed as part of an effort to standardize the format of XAFS data files (see `xdi`_.)

 .. function:: read_xdi(filename)

-   read an XDI data file into a group.
+   read an XDI data file into a Larch group.

 Saving and Restoring Larch Groups